 How to apply

-Internships and fellowships are posted alongside our other job vacancies.
+Internships are posted alongside our other job vacancies.
 This is a competitive programme and candidates will be selected on merit.
 If you fulfill the above-mentioned criteria, please see our current vacancies and apply to a specific position by e-mailing the following documents to mmvinterns [at] mmv.org.

 - A letter of motivation